lgbouma/goumlab/content/blog/exoplanets/tessPointing.md

   arrangement: third-closest to the Sun.

 Ok.
-Let's take a breather, in maybe 1991. *Smells Like Teen Spirit* just broke, and we know about the 9 `planets' you heard about in school:
+Let's take a breather, in maybe 1991. *Smells Like Teen Spirit* just broke, and we know about the 9 'planets' you heard about in school:
+Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune, Pluto.[^fn-2] We've even sent robotic *emissaries* to explore them (e.g., the Voyagers to the outer planets, Pioneers to Venus, and the Vikings to Mars).
-Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune, Pluto.[^fn-2] Along the way, a few astronomers have claimed detection of planets around other stars, but none of these claims stand up to further observation.
+On the ground, a few astronomers have claimed detection of planets around other stars, but none of these claims stand up to further observation.
 Things are about to change.